Uber Eats Driver Caught On Video Stealing Packages From South Loop Building

 “Another board member had informed me that a resident had complained that they might be missing a package, so then we just looked at the cameras and tried to find anybody suspicious,” Sertuche said.

-The customer told the man who handed him his food is the same guy who picked up the parcels in the video.
+The customer said the man who handed him his food is the same guy who picked up the parcels in the video.

 Sertuche said board members called Uber, called the city, and sent out a letter advising residents to meet delivery people in the vestibule.